Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 The easiest way to be consistent is to use tools (many of which are free) to schedule your posts.

-Before I tell you how to automate posts on each network, I want to make something clear: this is not a license to spam your followers.
+Before we tell you how to automate posts on each network, we want to make something clear: this is not a license to spam your followers.

 Just because you can post 100 times a day, doesn’t mean you should.
 It also doesn’t mean you should share the same message over and over again.